department-of-veterans-affairs/vets-website/content/pages/education/work-learn/workstudy.md

 You can be a part of VA's work-study program if you're enrolled at least three-quarter time at an institution of higher learning and:

   - There's an open job either at a nearby VA facility or in a VA-related role at your school, **and**
-  - You can finish the work-study contract while you still qualify for education benefits, **and**
+  - You can finish the work-study contract in the timeframe when you still qualify for education benefits, **and**
   - You're using one of these VA education benefits:

     - Post-9/11 GI Bill ([Veterans](/education/gi-bill/post-9-11/) and [family members using transferred benefits](/education/gi-bill/transfer/))
     - Montgomery GI Bill ([Active Duty](/education/gi-bill/montgomery-active-duty/) (MGIB-AD) and [Selected Reserve](/education/gi-bill/montgomery-selected-reserve/) (MGIB-SR)
     - [Veterans' Educational Assistance Program](/education/other-educational-assistance-programs/veap/) (VEAP)
     - [Survivors’ and Dependents’ Educational Assistance program](/education/gi-bill/survivors-dependent-assistance/dependents-education/) (**Note:** Dependents who qualify under 38 U.S.C.
-Chapter 35 may use work study only while enrolled a school in one of the 50 states.)
+Chapter 35 may use work study only while enrolled at a school in one of the 50 states.)
     - [National Call to Service](/education/other-educational-assistance-programs/call-to-service/)
     - [Vocational Rehabilitation and Employment program](http://www.benefits.va.gov/vocrehab/index.asp) (VR&E)